simolus3/drift/docs/docs/Migrations/tests.md

 ---

-data:
-  title: "Testing migrations"
+title: Testing migrations
-  weight: 30
 description: Generate test code to write unit tests for your migrations.
-template: layouts/docs/single

 ---

-{% assign snippets = 'package:drift_docs/snippets/migrations/tests/schema_test.dart.excerpt.json' | readString | json_decode %}
-{% assign verify = 'package:drift_docs/snippets/migrations/tests/verify_data_integrity_test.dart.excerpt.json' | readString | json_decode %}

 While migrations can be written manually without additional help from drift, dedicated tools testing your migrations help to ensure that they are correct and aren't loosing any data.